 Hard synergies refer to cost savings from economies of scale, while soft synergies refer to revenue increases from expanded market share, cross-selling, and increased pricing power.

 The management of companies is usually under pressure to grow revenues continuously.
-Although it can be done organically, it may be faster and less risky to grow externally through mergers and acquisitions activity.
+Although it can be done organically, it may be faster to grow externally through mergers and acquisitions activity.

 3. Stronger market power